haski333/Netro/README.md

 ```

 Now because the module is contained in **ServerStorage** the client has no access to it and now our server code is safe.
-We can still call all shared methods we called in the last **LocalScript** snippet
+We can still call all shared methods of the system on the client